sashadev-sky/Python-for-Networking/README.md

 >TCP is to HTTP as gasoline is to cars.

-Ex. while im on stackoverflow in my browser and run `$ netstat`:
+Ex. while i'm on stackoverflow in my browser and run `$ netstat`:

 ```bash
 Proto Recv-Q Send-Q  Local Address          Foreign Address        (state)